-Effective March 2014, the registration process for New Entry Grade 8 referees will be as follows:
+The registration process for New Grassroots referees is as follows:

 2) They will next register and pay for a 4 hour field training they wish to attend. ($10)

-3) They will then have to complete the USSF Grade 8 online modules and exam available here
+3) They will then have to complete the USSF Grassroots online modules and exam available here

 Field portions will be held at each location in two sessions, a morning session and afternoon session.
 This will allow a more flexible timeframe from which individuals can choose from.
-At the end of their field session, they will be given their badge.
 The field sessions will have bigger turn outs and Cal South will provide a team of instructors for each.